cmtrounce/SwURL/README.md

 * Choose the branch/version you want to clone.
 The most recent release is the most stable but you can choose branches  `master` and `develop` for the most up to date changes.
 * Confirm and enjoy!

+# Contact

+If you want to get in touch you can email me at ctrounce94@gmail.com or follow/message me on Twitter https://twitter.com/ctrounce94